takeshape/takeshape-demo/README.md

 # Shape Books a TakeShape Demo
 This is a demo project to help get you started building a static website with TakeShape (TS).
+You can see the demo project in action here: http://shapebooks.s3-website-us-east-1.amazonaws.com/

 ## Quickstart